 Image Credit: https://www.youtube.com/watch?v=qTx9SVLcsXE

 Skinning the head is a whole different task if you are looking to create neck or shoulder mounts.
 That will be handled in another article.
 This ‘how to clean deer skull’ guide is specific for European mounts, especially this skinning part.

-Using a very sharp knife remove all the skin, eyes, and as much flesh as you can.
+Using a very sharp knife like best camping knife to remove all the skin, eyes, and as much flesh as you can.
 You do not have to remove everything clean off the bone.
 That will be handled in the next step.
 Strip the skull of flesh until the skull bone is almost visible.